MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 ## What determines where a file is stored

-Files are stored in SharePoint when they are uploaded to a Microsoft 365 connected Yammer group.
+Files are stored in SharePoint when they're uploaded to a Microsoft 365 connected Yammer group.
 This includes:

 - Files that are attached to a message in a Microsoft 365 connected Yammer group.

-- Files that are uploaded to a group from the **Files** page of an Microsoft 365 connected Yammer group.
+- Files that are uploaded to a group from the **Files** page of a Microsoft 365 connected Yammer group.

 - Files that are attached to an email that is sent to a Microsoft 365 connected Yammer group.